aayushsoam/motionsites.ai/README.md

 # MotionSites.ai Prompt Library 🚀

-Welcome to the **MotionSites.ai Prompt Library**, a curated collection of **65 high-quality AI web design prompts**.
+Welcome to the **MotionSites.ai Prompt Library**, a curated collection of **All 65 high-quality AI web design prompts**.
 This repository contains production-ready prompts for generating stunning landing pages, hero sections, and SaaS interfaces using modern AI coding tools like Bolts and GPT-Engineer.

 ---